 EGM: Season One and Two have a lot of differences.
 I was with you for the Season 2 opener and I know that it was difficult for you to get through the sequence with Dale bleeding out I mean.
 How do you feel about the choices made there?

 JS: I thought it definitely dragged on [laughs] for longer than it should have.
 I thought that it was totally bizarre.
 There have been objectively weirder things – I don’t like that word.
 There have been things that I think more people would find weird on the show than this, like the red room from Cooper’s dream — people would think that’s crazy, super out there, weird — but I felt that the fact that he was just laying on the floor, nothing happening just bleeding out and Senor Droolcup walking in and doing nothing…It felt out of place even for the show’s strangeness.
 It was like “Okay, how is this guy even employed?”
 It wasn’t even a vision!
 It’s just a dude that works there!
 How is this what’s happening to the main character?
 Thinking back on it though, I think it was good for Cooper, because it gave him this almost out of body experience that was real before the actual ‘out of body’ experience that he “had”, by meeting the Giant.
-It gave him a dose of reality that’s so bizarre that was actually REAL and then he gets presented with something that is a vision, not-real, per say, and allows him to take that more seriously.
-Even though he’s have those dreams, having a vision that feels so real like that it might be, as a person who is bleeding out, going into shock, it might not be taken as seriously, but having the situation be what it is, this old dude doesn’t help you while you’re bleeding out, maybe helps him accept the vision as reality?
+It gave him a dose of reality that’s so bizarre that was actually REAL and then he gets presented with something that is a vision, not-real, per se, and allows him to take that more seriously.
+Even though he has those dreams, having a vision that feels so real like that it might be, as a person who is bleeding out, going into shock, it might not be taken as seriously, but having the situation be what it is, this old dude doesn’t help you while you’re bleeding out, maybe helps him accept the vision as reality?
 Maybe that’s what they were trying to convey?

-EGM: A hallmark of David Lynch’s work is the absurd in reality and occasionally being more absurd that fiction — you know, we say, “Reality is stranger than fiction” and in a lot of cases it actually is.
+EGM: A hallmark of David Lynch’s work is absurd in reality and occasionally being more absurd that fiction — you know, we say, “Reality is stranger than fiction” and in a lot of cases it actually is.
 I was very much troubled by this sequence my first go around because you expect, when someone’s been shot, a sense of urgency, and when I watched it with you I felt very validated because you’re sitting there thinking “What!
 Come on!
 He’s dying!”

 JS: Yeah!
 [Laughs] Seriously!
 What’s going on?!
 Honestly, if you see someone bleeding on the floor, you do something!
 Definitely ridiculous!